Fornication/Arkays-Commandment/Changlog.md

 - Regenerated AllGUD.
 - Regenerated DynDOLOD and TexGEN (way too many times)
 - Renamed Seperators and moved mods around to better fit areas.
-- Resolved some issues that new additions caused.
+- Reworked, Created and Updated Conflict Resolution patches [Most new additions have been method patched in]
 - Updated a few mods and resolved any new conflicts.
 - Worked through load order making sure it made sense/was logical.